mblue9/EuroBioC2024/content/registration.md

 description = "Registration"
 +++

-### General registration for EuroBioC2024 is open.
+### General registration for EuroBioC2024 is open!

 <!-- #### Registration fees -->